 $ sudo apt-get upgrade

-recordMyDesktop is free and open-source screen recording application especially developed for Linux and its distributions.
+The recordMyDesktop is a free and open-source screen recording application which is especially developed for Linux and its distributions.
 Written in C, it is basically a command line tool for screen recording and casting.
-You can directly use it from command line by running recordmydesktop command in the terminal.
+You can directly use it from the command line by running the recordmydesktop command in the terminal.

-When it comes to features, it gives you option to tweak audio and video output quality and there are some advance options to tweak overall performance and video output.
+When it comes to features, it gives you an option to tweak the audio and video output quality.
+There are also some advance options to tweak its overall performance and video output.

-It is simple but reliable screen recording tool as compared to other.
-We have tested it on latest Ubuntu 19.04 and it worked as expected.
-If you have older version of Ubuntu, it will also work fine there too.
+It is a simple but reliable screen recording tool as compared to the others.
+We tested it on the latest Ubuntu 19.04 and it worked as expected.
+It also works just fine in the older version of Ubuntu.

-Minimal user interface, lack of webcam recording support and video output limitations are some cons might lure you to look for an alternative.
+Minimal user interface, lack of webcam recording support, and video output limitations are some cons that might lure you to look for an alternative.

-As the name suggests pick your spot on the screen and start recording screen with simple animated screen recorder Peek.
-You can resize the Peek recorder window to the size you want to record the screen.
+As the name suggests, Peek picks your spot on the screen and starts recording the screen with simple animated screen recorder.
+You can resize the Peek recorder window to the size that you want to record the screen.

-It is simple and lightweight screen recorder which lets you record your screen in GIF, APNG, WebM and MP4 output video formats.
-Peek lets you configure frame rate and delay time and sports sleek graphical user interface which is very easy to use.
+It is a simple and lightweight screen recorder which lets you record your screen in GIF, APNG, WebM, and MP4 output video formats.
+Peek lets you configure the frame rate and delay the time and sports sleek graphical user interface which is very easy to use.

-To install Peek run the following commands in Terminal.
+To install Peek, run the following commands in the terminal:

 $ sudo apt-get update